ech0devv/Saikou-Rooms/readme.md

 argument3 = Watch Time (millis)

+#### Users object -
+    .on("users", (argument0))

+JSON Array with all users (username, profile picture link) in a room.

+argument0 = JSON Array with JSON Object data type, in the following format: (username, profile picture link)

+Server will emit error if:
+- Client is not in room.

 #### Disconnected
     .on("disconnected")

 Occurs when the host leaves, therefore banishing the room to the shadow realm, alongside everything inside of it.
-This notifies the client.
+This notifies the client prior to removing it from the room.